 Any house built before 1918 is eligible.
 "Not every house can or should be on the National Register,"Haigis said, "but every house can be loved and celebrated for its strength, its material, and its beauty."

 Nomination forms are attached and also available from the web site DarbyHistory.com or at local libraries and must be received by October 1.
-Winners will be announced at OcTrolleyFest on October 13.
+Winners will be announced at OcTrolleyFest in October.

 The Eastern Delaware County Historic Preservation Partnership (EDCHPP) is a committee of the 501(c)(3) Friends of the Blue Bell and is dedicated to "Improving Our Local Communities Through Cooperation, Historic Preservation, and Advocacy" Please direct any questions to J Haigis at 610-809-4856 or to email@example.com

-Eastern Delaware County Historic Preservation Partnership launches First Annual "Good House KEEPING Awards"
+Eastern Delaware County Historic Preservation Partnership Annual "Good House KEEPING Awards"